liamkendall/sdm-exercise/README.md

 2. Compare the maps and response curves of MAT and MAP with the mapped predictions, what does it tell us about this species environmental tolerances in terms of temperature and rainfall?

-3. Do you think climate change or anthropogenic land use change is more important for the distribution of Bombus muscorum in Sweden?
+3. Do you think climate change or anthropogenic land use change is more important for the distribution of Bombus sp. in Sweden?
 Why?